Pdawg-bytes/wp7-center/README.md

-# wp7-rom-manager
+# wp7-center
-Windows Phone 7 ROM Manager is an all-in-one app that has the ability to handle Windows Phone 7 ROMs.
+Windows Phone 7 Center is an app that aims to bring back and preserve info about Windows phone 7, all in a nice, clean app.